guillemalomar/Python-Simple-Codes/README.md

 # Python-Simple-Codes

-Just a few python codes done for a job application
+Just a few python codes I did for a job application, with limited time (1h15')

 * Test 1
 Analyzing the Triangle Problem